MicroMappers/MicroFilters/README.md

 MicroFilters
 ============

 MicroFilters is a web application that generates data for MicroMappers from  AIDR Collection data.
-The collection data can be found http://aidr.qcri.org
+The collection data can be found via http://aidr.qcri.org

 # Pre-Requisites